 Quora – Like most people currently searching for a Head of Remote, Quora is experiencing a big shift in their remote work policy.
 Their responsibilities are split into 5 main points which make a great framework for anyone to use: lead, consult, help, promote, document.

-Hopin – The team at Hopin have outlined the Tools & Processes that make up the key work that a Head of Remote will likely end up doing.
+Hopin – The team at Hopin has outlined the Tools & Processes that make up the key work that a Head of Remote will likely end up doing.
 It should be an essential part of any job posting.
-You need a Head of Remote to evaluate, propose, and implement tools exactly like they ask for.
+You need a Head of Remote to evaluate, propose, and implement tools exactly as they ask for.
 The Head of Remote needs to identify best practices and partner with correct departments to share their knowledge.
 This is a great way to describe the core aspects of the role.

 Which Companies Already Have a Head of Remote?

 While Head of Remote is a fairly new role for most companies, there are some large names out there that have already been experimenting with the role since before COVID-19.
 GitLab, which has been operating remotely since its founding in 2014, hired their own Head of Remote last year.
 Darren Murph has a lengthy 15 years of experience when it comes to remote work, and now takes charge of GitLab’s remote policies and practices.
 In his own words, Darren lays out the significance of remote work change:

 “[It] has a cascading ripple effect through the entire organization […] The head of remote is the most cross-functional role in the company; it ensures that pivotal re-architecting decisions aren’t happening in a vacuum.
 It is the visionary for driving change, improving inclusiveness and efficiency, and creating cultural cohesion.”